-- Attachment is when a child feels safe and secure. - · What is this family doing so that all the children and the adults feel safe and secure with each other? - Why do you think that it is important for children to have a secure attachment?

-- Why do children need routines to feel secure? - How can you have a regular morning till evening routine for your children?

-Tips for planning regular routines.

-- Agree on waking and sleeping routines with your children and stick to them. - Make household chores and study time part of your child's daily routine.
+1. Reflection questions (10 minutes) 2.
+Maintaining stability and rou Attachment is when a child feels safe and secure.
+What is this family doing so that all the children and the adults feel safe and secure with each other?
+Why do you think that it is important for children to have a secure attachment?
+Why do children need routines to feel secure?
+How can you have a regular morning till evening ro Tips for planning regular routines.
+Agree on waking and sleeping routines with your constrained of the secure of the se 3.
+Practical activities for building attachme with your children ent 🔁 (15 minutes) 4.
+Home practice When and how might you show your children that they ca What practical ways might you use?
+Tip: Are there any parenting tips from previous sessions that they can be apprended as a session of the previous session.

-Maintaining stability and routines

-- Help teenagers think of rules to help them spend their spare time productively?
-For example, screen time limits and rules about going out. - Be flexible it's ok to break a routine for something special.

-Practical activities for building attachment with your children

-- When and how might you show your children that they can trust and depend on you? - What practical ways might you use?

-Tip: Are there any parenting tips from previous sessions that might help?

 Here are some ideas.
-What would you like to do as a family before our next visit?

-- Talk with your children and other family members about a family routine. - Spend some time with each of your children, so that you can focus on spending 'quality time' together.
+What would youTalk with your children and other farSpend some time with each of your mily members